 You can optimize performance if you disable property fields verification of components, for example if you clear the Check the property fields when generating code check box.

 Select the Generate code when opening the job check box to generate code when you open a Job.

 Select the Check only the last version when updating jobs or joblets check box to only check the latest version when you update a Job or a Joblet.

 Select the Propagate add/delete variable changes in repository contexts to propagate variable changes in the Repository Contexts.

 Select the Activate the timeout for database connection check box to establish database connection time out.
 Then set this time out in the Connection timeout (seconds) field.

 Select the Add all user routines to job dependencies, when create new job check box to add all user routines to Job dependencies upon the creation of new Jobs.

-In the Code Format timeout (seconds) field, specify the number of seconds in which you want your Talend Studio to stop formatting the source code upon code generation, for example when you switch from the Designer view to the Code view or when you build a Job or Route.
+In the Code Format timeout (seconds) field, specify the number of seconds in which you want your Talend Studio to stop formatting the source code upon code generation, for example when you switch from the Designer view to the Code view or when you build a Job.
 The value must be an integer greater than 0.
-Setting a small timeout value helps prevent performance issues at the price of lower readability of the source code, especially for a large, complex Job or Route.
+Setting a small timeout value helps prevent performance issues at the price of lower readability of the source code, especially for a large, complex Job.